ashutoshbindal/hello-world/README.md

 # hello-world
-This is just an intro to git
+This is just an intro to github repository